 If you tend toward LO problems you’ll have an apple shaped body with round chest and shoulders, and you’ll be narrower at the bottom than at the top of your torso.

-If you tend toward 4Cs problems, your body will have a pear shape body, with your belly as high as your bust line and a round face.
+If you tend toward 4Cs problems, your body will have a plum shape body, with your belly as high as your bust line and a round face.
 Frequently you’ll have thin arms and legs.

 The three types are not permanent!